nuxeo/FunkLoad/doc/source/faq.rst

 extend the report before exporting it as a PDF.

-How to automate stuff ?
+How can I automate stuff ?
 -----------------------

 Here is a sample Makefile